Efamamo/Task-Manager-go-Test/docs/api_documentation.md

-## Task Management Using MondoDB
+# Task Management Using MondoDB

 Task Management API is used for Creating, Reading, Updating and Deleting your Daily, Weekly or Monthely or Yearly Tasks which makes Your Life Easy by Managing Tasks.

 ## Configuration

 Before running the application, ensure you have a MongoDB instance running.
-Update the database connection string in `data.go` where it is set with:
+Update the database connection string in `data/database.go` where it is set with:

 ```go
 clientOptions := options.Client().ApplyURI("your-mongodb-connection-string")